Category Archives: Collaborative Learning

 Sample Collaborative Learning Tasks & Activities: Guided Reciprocal Peer Questioning

 Guided Reciprocal Peer Questioning The goal of this activity is to generate discussion among student groups about a specific topic or content area.
 Faculty conducts a brief (10-15 minutes) lecture on a topic or content area.
-Faculty may assign a … Continue reading
+Faculty may assign a reading or written assignment as well.
+Instructor then gives the students a set of generic […]

 Types of Groups and Groupwork